luismaqueda/spring_iot/README.md

 # spring_iot
-Repo that contains projects related with spring webApps with interacts with IOT services.
+Repo containing projects related with Spring web apps that interacts with IOT services (normally throught RPi or Arduino).